golioth/docs/docs/firmware/golioth-firmware-sdk/firmware-upgrade/fw-update-zephyr.md

 2. Build and flash the initial FW Update sample application
 3. Upload the signed/versioned firmware as an artifact
 4. Create a release from the artifact and roll it out to the device
-5. Observe the device reporting the update version number
+5. Observe the device reporting the updated version number

 ## Running the OTA Sample